What is Cutaneous Squamous Cell Carcinoma?

 Squamous cell carcinoma is a form of skin cancer that develops in squamous cells.
 While it is usually not life-threatening, it can be aggressive if left untreated.
-Most squamous cell carcinomas are caused by UV radiation exposure, either from tanning beds or sunlight.
-This type of skin cancer can be found on many different areas of the body but is most often found on areas that are often exposed to the sun.
+This type of skin cancer can be found on many different areas of the body, but is most often found on areas that are often exposed to the sun.
+SCC can also develop in mucous membranes, such as the mouth or genitals.

 Common signs of squamous cell carcinoma include:

-Some individuals may be more at risk for developing this form of skin cancer, which include those:
+Some individuals may be more at risk for developing this form of skin cancer, which includes those:

 Squamous Cell Carcinoma Treatment